 C405.2.3.1 Dimming control function.
-Spaces required to have dimming control shall be provided with manual controls that allow lights to be dimmed from full output to 10 percent of full power or lower with continuous dimming, as well asturning lights off.
+Spaces required to havedimming control shall be provided with manual controls that allow lights to be dimmed from full output to 10 percent of full power or lower with continuous dimming, as well asturning lights off.
 Manual control shall be provided within each room to dim lights.

-Exceptions: Manual dimming control is not required in spaces where high-end trim lighting controls are provided which comply with the following:
+Exception: Manual dimming control is not required in spaces where high-end trim lighting controls are provided with comply with the following: have a high-end trim setting and have undergone functional testing in accordance with Section C408.3.1.4.